-The MTACC has updated the SAS Project Phase 1 cost estimate to address the concerns noted during the Risk Assessment process.
-Adjustments have been made to increase the unallocated contingency, real estate cost, and support an additional 6 months' float.
+The MTACC has updated the SAS Project Phase 1 cost estimate to address the concerns noted during the 2007 Risk Assessment process.
+Adjustments were made to increase the unallocated contingency, real estate cost, and support an additional 6 months' float.
 The MTACC submitted the cost estimate and its various attachments to the FTA as required by the FFGA application.
-Total project cost is \$4,866,614,000 and is broken down into the Standard Cost Categories (SCC) as follows:
+Total project cost was \$4,866,614,000 and was broken down into the Standard Cost Categories (SCC) as follows: